liakos199/potaki/documentation/owner-features.md

 Phase 1: Before Selecting a Specific Bar

-1. admin-panel.tsx (Owner's Dashboard / Bar Selection)
+admin-panel.tsx (Owner's Dashboard / Bar Selection) -- ALREADY DONE

 Purpose: Provide an overview for the owner and allow selection of a specific bar to manage.